.

 A number of assemblies on this site feature drama.
 There are short scripted dramas, as well as suggestions for improvisations prepared in class.
 Drama is a powerful tool within the curriculum and can also be a telling way of exploring issues and raising questions.

-Some simple ideas for using drama in assemblies include:
+Some simple ideas for using drama in assemblies follow:

 Speaking thoughts

 Take characters from a story.
 It could be a parable or a relevant story that children have been looking at in class.
-Ask the whole assembly to imagine they are a particular character.
-Describe the situation that the character is in, and help the children to imagine themselves into it.
+Ask the children to imagine they are a particular character.
+Describe the situation that the character is in, and help the children to imagine themselves within it.
 You can then ask individuals to speak the thoughts of the character, going from child to child to build up a variety of ideas.

 Alternatively, bring one or two children to the front and ask them to sit on the ‘hot seat’.
 The rest of the assembly then can ask the characters questions and the situation can be thus explored.